jimjeffers/DTTG-Jekyll/_posts/2013-06-07-orientating-yourself-in-ios.md

 You can access the `UIDeviceOrientation *orientation` via the current device itself:

 {% highlight objective-c %}
+// Not necessary for screen redrawing
 [[UIDevice currentDevice] orientation]
 {% endhighlight %}

 You can access the `UIInterfaceOrientation *interfaceOrientation `via the sharedApplication:

 {% highlight objective-c %}
+// Reliable but not recommended
 [[UIApplication sharedApplication] statusBarOrientation]
 {% endhighlight %}

 Or you can simply pull the `UIInterfaceOrientation *interfaceOrientation` from within your view controller as a standard property provided to you from the SDK:

 {% highlight objective-c %}
-self.interfaceOrientation
+// BEST METHOD (most of the time) self.interfaceOrientation
 {% endhighlight %}